adidenko/vagrant-k8s/README.md

 Deployment on a lab
 -------------------

-* Login to master node and sudo to root:
+* Login to master node and sudo to root

 ```bash
 vagrant ssh $USER-k8s-00